To be a Divine Will Missionary of Mercy Street Walker is to strive to do the following each day (as much as the duties of State in Life permit):

 - This approach is also more inviting for veneration of the Divine Mercy Image you are wearing; oncoming pedestrians are much more likely to gaze upon it if doing so is less awkward; as it is when they do not have to wonder if you are watching them looking at your button

 - Ideally the Church you attend Mass in will itself be situated in, or very close to, the areas of poverty you will be walking through; this way you can embark upon your walk directly from Mass, without driving in-between distracting you from your adoration.
 If this is not an option, though, simply attend Mass anywhere you can and drive to a poor area immediately after.
+Alternatively, simply undertake a DWMoM walk wherever the Church happens to be.
+Although the focus of the DWMoM Street Walkers is especially on the poor–it is certainly not exclusively there.
+All people need to have the Divine Mercy proclaimed to them, not only the poor.

 - Be strategic with where you walk and spend your time.
-Especially good places to pass by and if possible stop at are busy bus stops; lines of people waiting outside of soup kitchens, County Social Services, and Courts; and other places where the poor often gather.
-To get a good idea of where to do your walks, seek out the “red” zones (high crime) based upon a crime map service, such as Trulia’s.
+Especially good places to pass by and if possible stop at are busy bus stops; lines of people waiting outside of soup kitchens, County Social Services, Courts, and other places where the poor often gather.
+To get a good idea of where to do your walks, seek out the “red” zones (high crime) based upon a crime map service, such as Zillow’s.
 Obviously being a DWMoM is not the safest thing you can do — following God’s will never is.
 But that does not mean prudence is thrown out the window: be sure to only go out in broad daylight, and stay on nice open streets.
 But when actually approaching a situation that tempts you to fear — such as when a formidable looking group of people are walking towards you, going in the opposite direction on the sidewalk, then you must not mistake this temptation with a call to prudence.
 Do not look back once you have set your hand to the plow; simply remind yourself that nothing but God’s will can happen, say “Jesus I trust in You.
 Thy Will be done.”
 And approach them as you would a small child.
 Smile, and say God Bless you.
 You will be very pleasantly surprised almost every time.